Soltony/Teamflow/low-level-design.md

 # Low-Level Design (LLD) for NIB EPMO

+This document provides a detailed, technical breakdown of specific features and components within the NIB EPMO application.

-## Feature: Project Timeline Change Workflow
+## 1. Feature: Project Timeline Change Workflow

-This document details the low-level design for the feature that allows project managers to request changes to a project's deadline, which must then be approved or rejected by an authorized user.
+This section details the low-level design for the feature that allows project managers to request changes to a project's deadline, which must then be approved or rejected by an authorized user.

-### 1. Database Schema
+### 1.1.
+Database Schema

 A new model, `TimelineChangeRequest`, is introduced to the Prisma schema (`prisma/schema.prisma`) to track each request.